santogioia-scandit/data-capture-documentation/docs/sdks/ios/samples.md

 pagination_next: null
 ---

-# Android SDK Samples
+# iOS SDK Samples

 This page provides a list of samples available for the Scandit Data Capture SDK for Android.
 Each sample demonstrates a specific feature or use case of the SDK.

-The repository with all the samples can be found [here](https://github.com/Scandit/datacapture-android-samples/tree/master), and each individual sample is linked below.
+The repository with all the samples can be found [here](https://github.com/Scandit/datacapture-ios-samples/tree/master), and each individual sample is linked below.

 ## Barcode Scanning